 First, here’s a link to DartFrog’s suggestions to prepare your book for their evaluation – First Steps to Submitting

 DartFrog can’t get ALL self-published books into their bookstore network.
-Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble a couple of times over.
+Realistically, the number of self-published authors who want to have their book in a store could fill your average Barnes & Noble twice over.

 So, they have to review and be selective about which books they accept to avoid being overloaded.

 But that’s okay.
-Because their Limited option is less expensive ($76 for Lulu authors) and even if they do reject your book, you’ll get a Book2Look biblet included in that price!
+Because their Limited option is less expensive and even if they reject your book, you’ll get a Book2Look biblet included in that price!
 These biblets list at $200 on their own from Bowker and serve as a great marketing tool for promoting your book to readers and retailers.

-There is still no 100% guarantee DartFrog will get your book placed in their network of independent bookstores, but with the full package ($403.75 for Lulu authors) you’ll get an in-depth and detailed evaluation from DartFrog (whether they accept your book or not) and the Book2Look biblet.
-If DartFrog does reject your book after the first evaluation, you’ll get an opportunity to resubmit for the second round of review using that detailed evaluation to update and improve your book.
+There is still not a 100% guarantee DartFrog will get your book placed in their network of independent bookstores, but with the full package, you’ll get an in-depth and detailed evaluation from DartFrog (whether or not they accept your book) and the Book2Look biblet.
+If DartFrog rejects your book after the first evaluation, you can resubmit for the second round of review using that detailed evaluation to update and improve your book.

-Using the Full service greatly increases the likelihood that DartFrog will be able to accept your book and get you shelf space in their network of independent bookstores.
+Using the Full service greatly increases the likelihood that DartFrog will accept your book and get you shelf space in their network of independent bookstores.

 Bookstore Best Practices

-This is self-publishing, so you’re going to be on the hook for doing most of the important work.
-Simply publishing your book is not enough to make it worthy of a sale or a spot on the shelf of a bookstore.
-You need to be conscious of the quality of your book, particularly the cover.
+This is self-publishing, so you will be on the hook for doing most of the important work.
+Publishing your book is not enough to make it worthy of a sale or a spot on the shelf of a bookstore.
+You need a great book with a quality, professional cover.

 Rather than going through a full list of formatting and cover design best practices, let’s finish up today’s post with a few self-publishing bookstore best practices.

-- Cover design – you need to be aware of how a book is displayed at a bookstore.
-Online, your front cover is your thumbnail and you’ll be conscious of how the cover will work as an online image.
-But for bookstores, you need to consider the entire cover.
+- Cover design – you need to know how a bookstore will display your book.
+Online, your front cover is your thumbnail but for bookstores, you need to consider the entire cover.